Flower of Life Meaning and Symbolism

 Flower of LIfe Meaning

-Followers of Sacred Geometry believe these types of repeating patterns demonstrate an interconnectedness of life on Earth and Universal existence.
+Followers of sacred geometry believe that repeating patterns demonstrate the interconnection of life on Earth and universal existence.
 They believe that these arrangements are derived from a single source, which is a divine creator.

-Leonardo da Vinci and the Flower of Life
+Leonardo da Vinci, the Flower of Life, and Sacred Geometry

-Born in 1452, Leonardo da Vinci was supposedly obsessed with geometry and the implications presented by Sacred Geometry.
+Born in 1452, Leonardo da Vinci was obsessed with geometry and the implications presented by sacred geometry.
 In fact, Da Vinci incorporated what were considered sacred shapes into the compositions of his artwork to imbue it with deeper meanings.

-In this video, artist and educator Melissa Weinman1 explains how da Vinci incorporated sacred geometric shapes into his work:
+In this video, artist and educator Melissa Weinman explains how da Vinci incorporated sacred geometric shapes into his work:

 Vitruvian Man